Bureau of Ocean Energy Management

-The Bureau of Ocean Energy Management (BOEM) is an agency within the United States Department of the Interior, established in 2010 by Secretarial Order.
+The Bureau of Ocean Energy Management (BOEM) was an agency within the United States Department of the Interior, established in 2010 by secretarial order.
+BOEM was a small agency tasked with managing approximately 3.2 billion acres of the seabed.

-On May 19, 2010, Secretary of the Interior Ken Salazar signed a Secretarial Order dividing the Minerals Management Service (MMS) into three independent entities: BOEM, the Bureau of Safety and Environmental Enforcement, and the Office of Natural Resources Revenue.

-The most important legislation for BOEM is the Outer continental shelf (OCS) Lands Act to facilitate the federal government's leasing of its offshore mineral resources and energy resources.
+On May 19, 2010, Secretary of the Interior Ken Salazar signed a secretarial order dividing the Minerals Management Service (MMS) into three independent entities: BOEM, the Bureau of Safety and Environmental Enforcement, and the Office of Natural Resources Revenue.
+BOEM’s core statutory authority was the Outer Continental Shelf Lands Act of 1953 (OCSLA), which establishes the federal framework for managing and leasing offshore mineral and energy resources on the U.S. Outer Continental Shelf.

 In addition to the OCS Lands Act, the Submerged Lands Act (SLA) of 1953 grants individual states rights to the natural resources of submerged lands from the coastline to no more than 3 nautical miles (5.6 km) into the Atlantic, Pacific, the Arctic Oceans, and the Gulf of Mexico.
 The only exceptions are Texas and the west coast of Florida, where state jurisdiction extends from the coastline to no more than 3 marine leagues (16.2 km) into the Gulf of Mexico.

+On July 10, 2026, Secretary of the Interior Doug Burgum issued Secretarial Order 3451, establishing the Marine Minerals Administration (MMA) and reuniting the functions of BOEM and BSEE within a single organization.
+The reorganization consolidated offshore resource planning, leasing, permitting, inspections, safety enforcement, and environmental oversight while preserving the agencies’ existing statutory authorities and regulations.